jmayereup/tj-quiz-element/README.md

 ---text
 Your reading passage goes here.
 This can be multiple paragraphs of text that students will read and then answer questions about.
 The passage can include complex vocabulary and concepts that will be tested in the comprehension questions.
 ---vocab-5
+---vocab-5
+vocabulary: definition
-vocabulary: definition, another word: another definition, complex: complicated or difficult to understand
+another word: another definition
+complex: complicated or difficult to understand
 ---cloze-3
 This fundamental *change* in Little *Red* Riding Hood's character has a ripple effect that alters the entire *story*, most notably by *making* the traditional *rescuer* obsolete.
 ---audio